At The Bourne Academy we develop literate, numerate global citizens who ASPIRE:

 “Disadvantaged” or “Pupil Premium” (PP) funding is provided to schools to address the current underlying inequalities and close the attainment gap between children eligible for free school meals (FSM) and their peers.
 Pupils are eligible for this funding if they have been registered for FSM at any point in the last 6 years or if they are looked after (in care).

-From March 2014, the rate of Pupil Premium funding was set at £935 per eligible student.
-Funding is based on the number of eligible students at the time of the January 2017 census, rather than the number on roll during the academic year.
+The rate of Pupil Premium funding was set at £935 per eligible student.
+Funding is based on the number of eligible students at the time of census, rather than the number on roll during the academic year.

 The Academy will seek to provide an inclusive education for all students that does not marginalise or disadvantage students from more challenging backgrounds.
 This approach is also in recognition of the relatively high proportion of students in the Academy who may at some point in their education have been eligible for FSM.